MirjamSchr/nmraspecds/docs/index.rst

 * Open source project written in Python (>= 3.7)

-* Developed fully test-driven
+* Developed mostly test-driven

 * Extensive user and API documentation

 .. note::
-  nmraspecds is currently under active development and still considered in Beta development state.
+  NMRAspecds is currently under active development and still considered in Beta development state.
 Therefore, expect frequent changes in features and public APIs that may break your own code.
 Nevertheless, feedback as well as feature requests are highly welcome.

 Requirements
 ============

-The nmraspecds package comes with a rather minimal set of requirements:
+The NMRAspecds package comes with a rather minimal set of requirements:

 * Python >= 3.7 with aspecd, spindata, numpy, scipy and matplotlib packages
 * command-line access for :doc:`recipe-driven data analysis <usecases>`